iwoca/frontend-interview/README.md

 - Attention to detail in the design will go a long way.
 - All the tickets features are for desktop but we would be very happy to see mobile considered.
 - Remember to check your project runs before submitting. - we will be running it in development mode to review.
+- Feel free to refactor the code where appropriate.